sanjay037/VENEX/README.md

 [![alt text](../assets/venex_git.png?raw=true)](https://kingavatar.github.io/venex/ "Venex")

 This project was done for the Smart India Hackathon 2020 Finals by my Team Yolo Scan.
 This is a Vehicle monitoring application that detects number-plates of vehicles entering and exiting a building and monitors their activity.
-This repository contains my contribution to the project which was the development of the frontend and backend.
+This repository contains my contribution to the project which was the development of the frontend.

 ## Built With